Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

 with $\Gamma:\R\to\R$ and $\Delta: \R\to[0,\infty)$ continuous functions respectively limiting to $\gamma_-$ and $s_-$ as $t\to-\infty$ and to $\gamma_+$ and $s_+$ as $t\to\infty$.
 The rate of the transition is now fixed at $c$, while the function $\Delta(t)$ represents a time-dependent phase and the new parameter $d>0$ is the "rate" for the change of $\Delta(t)$.
 Although now the function $\Delta$ has a different impact on the transition, much of the analysis shown in the previous paragraph can be carried out alike.
 Particularly, values $0<s_-<s_0<s_+$ such that $\boldsymbol\lambda_*(c,s_-),\boldsymbol\lambda_*(c,s_+) <0$ and $\boldsymbol\lambda_*(c,s_0)>0$ guarantee that a value $d_c>0$ exists such that \eqref{eq:concave_variable_phase} is in \textsc{Case} \hyperlink{Cc}{{\rm C}} for all $d\in(0,d_c)$.
 Analogously, a suitably designed switching problem between $s_-$ and $s_+$ at time $t_0=0$ and the following Carathéodory analysis, provide a sufficient criterion $a_{s_-}(0)>r_{s_+}(0)$ to guarantee the occurrence of \textsc{Case} \hyperlink{Ac}{{\rm A}} for sufficiently high values of $d$ and thus rate-induced tracking.

 \textbf{Numerical evidence.} As follows, we aim to showcase the two previously discussed mechanisms generating rate-induced tracking for the concave logistic model \eqref{eq:concave_logistic} through numerical simulation.
 The results are shown in Figures \ref{fig:variable_rates} and \ref{fig:variable_phases}.
-In both cases the following choices of $\Gamma$, and $I$ have been used: $\Gamma(t)=(2/\pi)\arctan(t)$, $I(t)=-\sin(t/2)-\sin(\sqrt5t)+0.895$.
+In both cases the following choices of $\Gamma$, and $I$ have been used:

 In Figure \ref{fig:variable_rates} the case of time-dependent rate is shown.
 The variable transition $\Delta_{c_-,c_+}(t)=c_-/(1+e^t)+c_+/(1+e^{-t})$ between $c_-=0.25$ and $c_+=0.74$ assumes the value $c_0=(c_-+c_+)/2=0.495$ for $t=0$.
 As shown in the central panel of Figure \ref{fig:variable_rates} the approximation of the bifurcation map $\boldsymbol\lambda_*(c,0)$ for $c\in[0,1]$ is negative at $c_-$ and $c_+$ and positive at $c_0$.
 Further details on the approximation of $\boldsymbol\lambda_*(c,0)$ can be found in Ref.~\onlinecite{lno1}.
 The right-hand side panel of Figure \ref{fig:variable_rates} contains the approximation of the attractor $a_{c_-}$ and the repeller $r_{c_+}$ whose relative position at time $t=0$ determines the dynamic scenario of the switching problem.
-As explained in the previous paragraph, this evidence is sufficient to guarantee the phenomenon of rate-induced tracking for \eqref{eq:concave_variable_phase} as showcased in the four panels on the left-hand side of Figure \ref{fig:variable_rates} where also the role of finite-time Lyapunov exponents as early-warning signals is shown.
+As explained in the previous paragraph, this evidence is sufficient to guarantee the phenomenon of rate-induced tracking for \eqref{eq:concave_variable_phase} as showcased in the four panels on the left-hand side of Figure \ref{fig:variable_rates} where also the role of FTLE as EWS is shown.